-The Trust works with the LGB's in maintaining a central risk register identifying the major risks, to which each Academy is exposed, and identifying actions and procedures to mitigate those risks.
+As a standard the Trust works with the sub committees and leadership teams in maintaining a central risk register identifying the major risks to which each Academy is exposed, and identifying actions and procedures to mitigate those risks.
+This work continues alongside our pandemic risk processes.
 This register is approved and monitored by the TB with a formal review of the process undertaken on an annual basis.
-The internal control systems and the exposure to identified risks are monitored on behalf of the Trustees at each Finance and Resources Committee meeting.
+The internal control systems and the exposure to identified risks are monitored on behalf of the Trustees at each Finance Resources and Audit Committee meeting.
 The principal risks facing the Trust are outlined below; those facing the Academies at an operational level are addressed by its systems and by internal financial and other controls.

 The Trustees report that the Trust's financial and internal controls conform to guidelines issued by the ESFA, and that improvements to the wider framework of systems dealing with business risk and risk management strategy continue to be made and formally documented.
 It is recognised that systems can only provide reasonable but not absolute assurance that major risks have been adequately managed.